 If you’re not using Chrome or need to manually encode cookies, note that Devin expects cookies in a base64 encoded string of ; delimited JSON objects in the standard chromium cookie format.

-Devin can now handle two-factor authentication (2FA) using a one-time password (OTP).
+Devin can now handle two-factor authentication (2FA) using a time-based one-time password (TOTP).
 To do this, you’ll need to give Devin the information provided at the time 2FA is set up on Devin’s account for the specific application:

 Access Devin’s account for the service that requires 2FA.